The history of Bitcoin is short and filled with action, has already reshaped the way we experience digital currencies in its 11 years of existence.

 Following the attention as a potential investment, Bitcoin undergoes the most important event of the year.
 The second halving happens in July, dropping mining rewards from 25 to 12.5 coins per block.

-Subsequently, major cryptocurrency exchange Bitfinex suffers a cyber attack and loses almost 120,000 Bitcoins.
+Subsequently, major cryptocurrency exchange Bitfinex suffers a cyber-attack and loses almost 120,000 Bitcoins.

-Unshaken by this event, Bitcoin continues to increase in value over time, and breaks the $700 mark in November.
+Unshaken by this event, Bitcoin continues to increase in value over time and breaks the $700 mark in November.

-On top of that, some speculate that the election of Donald Trump in the United States (November), paired with the prior voting for Brexit in the UK (July) assisted to the coin’s growth as economic uncertainty sets in.
+On top of that, some speculate that the election of Donald Trump in the United States (November), paired with the prior voting for Brexit in the UK (July) assisted in the coin’s growth as economic uncertainty sets in.

 Bitcoin ends 2016 recovering to $807, and goes into 2017 with a generally positive sentiment.